 It is integral for any bank to walk through customers on cybersecurity measures in every step of their digital transformation.
 The importance of integrating biometric and fingerprinting devices, end-to-end encryptions, and two-/multi-factor authentications is to avoid customers from exploitations by cybercriminals.
 Banks should continuously look into new means of security measures to triumph over external threats.

 Digital Banking in Action (APAC)

-Digital Banking Licences (Malaysia and Singapore)
+Digital Banking Licences in Malaysia

-On the 27th of December 2019, Bank Negara Malaysia (BNM) released the Exposure Draft on the Licensing Framework for digital banks which would set the scene for Malaysia’s future financial market.
+On the 27th of December 2019, Bank Negara Malaysia (BNM) released the Exposure Draft on the Licensing Framework for digital banks (Figure 2) which would set the scene for Malaysia’s future financial market.
 The framework was set out as a means for BNM to enable innovative integration of technology to the financial industry.
 The initiative in releasing the Exposure Draft was also a move to boost sustainable economic growth, aligned with achieving Malaysia’s Shared Prosperity Vision (SPV) 2030.